Darknet - What Is It and How Can I Access It?

 Why Use the Darknet?

-Basically, using the Darknet makes sense for anyone who wants to remain anonymous and protect their privacy.
+Using the Darknet makes sense for anyone who wants to remain anonymous and protect their privacy.

-Tor prevents the above, but it's also live-saving for dissidents and journalists in countries where the flow of information is tightly managed by authoritarian or dictatorial governments.
-For that reason, plenty of news agencies, such as the New York Times ⇱ maintain .onion pages.
+Tor prevents the above, but it's also life-saving for dissidents and journalists in countries where the flow of information is tightly managed by authorities or dictators.
+It might sound surprising, but plenty of news agencies, such as the New York Times maintain .onion pages.
+Whistleblowers also utilize the Darknet for its ability to encrypt data and anonymously communicate online.

 Edward Snowden, who released a cache of top-secret NSA documents, cites Tor as one of the most important tools for online anonymity.